ShailyRoy/Alpha-chess/README.md

 # chess

-Chess part 2 is human and AI based game.
+ChessPart2.ipynb is human and AI based game.

-Chess with monte carlo search is completely AI based. both of the players are AI there.
+chess_game_with_Monte_Carlo.ipynb is completely AI based. both of the players are AI there.

 Proper attribution and link to any existing code used in project: